-- 1. Maintain a minimum average of 75% in each theory course and 85% in each clinical course. - 2.
+- 1. Maintain a minimum average of 75% in each theory course and 84% in each clinical course. - 2.
+Procedure course tests must be passed with an 84% or higher to perform demonstration exams.
+If the student scores lower than an 84% then a re-take exam must be taken.
+The student will have 3 attempts to retake the exam.
+All retake exams must be completed by the end of the current semester in which the class was taken. - 3.
 Demonstrate the ability to consistently function in a safe and competent manner in each clinical area.